Hi Dr. Saltzman,

 Dear Angel--

-In this way an entire life can pass, never being truly and fully lived, while the religious nut spends his or her days imagining that he or she knows what "God" wants, and dreaming of a final reward in "Heaven" (which will be especially beautiful if one is allowed to watch, and savor ones superiority, as the infidels, sinners, and psychotherapists burn in "Hell").
+In that way an entire life can pass, never being truly and fully lived, while the religious nut spends his (her) days imagining that he knows what "God" wants, and dreaming of a final reward in "Heaven" (which will be especially rewarding if one is allowed to savor ones spiritual superiority from a comfortable perch in Heaven, as the infidels, sinners, and psychotherapists burn in "Hell").

-By the way, to those who believe that I am an enemy of religion, and like to send me mail with Biblical quotations or lines from the Koran, before you write, please take a look at my answer to an earlier email on this subject.
+By the way, to those who believe that I am an enemy of religion, and like to send me mail with Biblical quotations or lines from the Koran: Before you write, please take a look at my answer to an earlier email on this subject.
+It is not religion per se that I oppose, but indoctrination of children into superstition in the name of family or tradition.

 Be well.